Heatwave, unusually late monsoon and record rains -- Delhi saw meteorologically peculiar July | Science-Environment

 The mean maximum temperature for July was 36.5 degrees Celsius against the long-period average of 35.5 degrees Celsius.

-The weather office had a hard time accurately predicting when the monsoon would reach the capital and came under sharp criticism when the wind system repetitively gave Delhi a miss despite favorable conditions.
+The weather office had a hard time accurately predicting when the monsoon would reach the capital and came under sharp criticism when the wind system repetitively gave Delhi a miss despite favourable conditions.

-Despite the monsoon embracing Delhi only on July 13, making it the most delayed in 19 years, the capital recorded 16 rainy days in the month, the maximum in the last four years.
+Despite the monsoon reaching Delhi only on July 13, making it the most-delayed in 19 years, the capital recorded 16 rainy days in the month, the maximum in the last four years.
 Three rainy days were recorded before the monsoon reached the city, according to India Meteorological Department data.

 Most of the 100mm rainfall recorded on July 26-27 occurred in just three hours.
-It was also the maximum rainfall in 24 hours in July in eight years.
+It was also the maximum rainfall in 24 hours in the month of July in eight years.
 In 2013, Delhi had received 123.4mm rainfall on July 21.

 Rainfall recorded below 15 mm is considered light, between 15 and 64.5 mm is moderate, between 64.5 mm and 115.5 mm is heavy, between 115.6 and 204.4 is very heavy.
 Anything above 204.4 mm is considered extremely heavy rainfall.